robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ## Preprints and e-prints

 In some areas of science a preprint culture, i.e. a paper-based exchange system of research ideas and results, already existed when Paul Ginsparg in 1991 initiated a server for the distribution of electronic preprints -- 'e-prints' -- about high-energy particle theory at the Los Alamos National Laboratory (LANL), USA [@ginsparg_first_1994].
 Later, the LANL server moved with Ginsparg to Cornell University, USA, and was renamed as arXiv [@butler_alamos_2001].
 Currently, arXiv (<https://arxiv.org/>) publishes e-prints related to physics, mathematics, computer science, quantitative biology, quantitative finance and statistics.
 Just a few years after the start of the first preprint servers, their important contribution to scientific communication was evident [@ginsparg_first_1994;@youngen_citation_1998;@brown_e-volution_2001].
-In 2014, arXiv reached the impressive number of 1 million e-prints [@van_noorden_arxiv_2014].<br>
+In 2014, arXiv reached the impressive number of 1 million e-prints [@van_noorden_arxiv_2014].

 In more conservative areas, such as chemistry and biology, accepting the publishing prior peer-review took more time [@brown_role_2003].
-A preprint server for life sciences (<http://biorxiv.org/>) was launched by the Cold Spring Habor Laboratory, USA, in 2013 [@callaway_preprints_2013]. _PeerJ preprints_ (<https://peerj.com/preprints/>), started in the same year, accepts manuscripts from biological sciences, medical sciences, health sciences and computer sciences.<br>
+A preprint server for life sciences (<http://biorxiv.org/>) was launched by the Cold Spring Habor Laboratory, USA, in 2013 [@callaway_preprints_2013]. _PeerJ preprints_ (<https://peerj.com/preprints/>), started in the same year, accepts manuscripts from biological sciences, medical sciences, health sciences and computer sciences.

 The terms 'preprints' and 'e-prints' are used synonymously, since the physical distribution of preprints has become obsolete.
 A major drawback of preprint publishing are the sometimes restrictive policies of scientific publishers.
 The SHERPA/RoMEO project informs about copyright policies and self-archiving options of individual publishers (<http://www.sherpa.ac.uk/romeo/>).

 ## Open Access